-Canadian Stat's and Online Marketing Tricks to Make Halloween a Treat
+Canadian Stat's & Marketing Tricks to Make Halloween a Treat

 All things considered, we need to get the message out there within a very small window of time.
 Following are proven ways to do that.
 Some will work even better if you start setting it all up before October, so keep them in mind for next year or do it now with a focus on the holiday season.

 - Bloggers can get your message out fast with all kinds of creative marketing, including contests & giveaways, reviews and guest posts.
-Check out our list of PR3+ Canadian Blogs to get started.
+Check out our list of PA30+ Canadian Blogs to get started.

 - Start an Affiliate program through a network like Share-A-Sale.
 You’ll get traffic through links from hundreds of websites, and that will only grow as we speed towards the holiday season.
 It’s the most economical, effective form of online marketing and you only pay affiliates when they bring you a sale.
 If you don’t carry Halloween-specific products, you can join a non-competing affiliate program yourself and create a new revenue stream.